Karl Marx: Hegelianism and early journalism: 1836–1843

-By 1837, Marx was writing both fiction and non-fiction, having completed a short novel, Scorpion and Felix; a drama, Oulanem; as well as a number of love poems dedicated to Jenny von Westphalen.
+By 1837, Marx had completed a short novel, Scorpion and Felix; a drama, Oulanem; and a number of love poems dedicated to his wife.
 None of this early work was published during his lifetime.
 The love poems were published posthumously in the Collected Works of Karl Marx and Frederick Engels: Volume 1.
-Marx soon abandoned fiction for other pursuits, including the study of both English and Italian, art history and the translation of Latin classics.
+Marx soon abandoned fiction for other pursuits, including the study of English and Italian, art history and the translation of Latin classics.
 He began co-operating with Bruno Bauer on editing Hegel's Philosophy of Religion in 1840.
 Marx was also engaged in writing his doctoral thesis, The Difference Between the Democritean and Epicurean Philosophy of Nature, which he completed in 1841.
 It was described as "a daring and original piece of work in which Marx set out to show that theology must yield to the superior wisdom of philosophy".
 The essay was controversial, particularly among the conservative professors at the University of Berlin.
 Marx decided instead to submit his thesis to the more liberal University of Jena, whose faculty awarded him his Ph.D. in April 1841.
 As Marx and Bauer were both atheists, in March 1841 they began plans for a journal entitled Archiv des Atheismus (Atheistic Archives), but it never came to fruition.
 In July, Marx and Bauer took a trip to Bonn from Berlin.
 There they scandalised their class by getting drunk, laughing in church and galloping through the streets on donkeys.

 Marx was considering an academic career, but this path was barred by the government's growing opposition to classical liberalism and the Young Hegelians.
 Marx moved to Cologne in 1842, where he became a journalist, writing for the radical newspaper Rheinische Zeitung (Rhineland News), expressing his early views on socialism and his developing interest in economics.
 Marx criticised right-wing European governments as well as figures in the liberal and socialist movements, whom he thought ineffective or counter-productive.
 The newspaper attracted the attention of the Prussian government censors, who checked every issue for seditious material before printing, which Marx lamented: "Our newspaper has to be presented to the police to be sniffed at, and if the police nose smells anything un-Christian or un-Prussian, the newspaper is not allowed to appear".
-After the Rheinische Zeitung published an article strongly criticising the Russian monarchy, Tsar Nicholas I requested it be banned and Prussia's government complied in 1843.
+After the Rheinische Zeitung published an article strongly criticising the Russian monarchy, Tsar Nicholas I requested it be banned, and Prussia's government complied in 1843.